 26.17.6 ER beacon generation in an ER BSS

-An ER beacon is a Beacon frame carried in HE ER SU PPDU (242-tone RU or high frequency 106-tone RU in the primary 20 MHz channel) that provides additional link budget for downlink transmissions to compen-sate the link budget imbalance between downlink and uplink due to introduction of UL OFDMA transmis-sion.
+An ER beacon is a Beacon frame carried in HE ER SU PPDU (242-tone RU (#21163)in the primary 20 MHz channel) that provides additional link budget for downlink transmissions to compen-sate the link budget imbalance between downlink and uplink due to introduction of UL OFDMA transmis-sion.
 An HE AP may operate an ER BSS in addition to a non-ER BSS operated by another collocated AP.
 An ER BSS, if present, shall operate independently of the collocated non-ER BSS and the AP operating the ER BSS shall have a BSSID different from the AP operating the non-ER BSS.

 (…existing texts …)